Quantum battery with non-Hermitian charging: Charging battery with symmetric Hamiltonian

+In this Hamiltonian, there are two dissipative terms -- one represents the dissipative coupling between subsystems, and the other one is a local dissipative term represented as \((h+\frac{i\gamma}{4})\) which can independently be modified by tuning the local dissipative environment.
+By neglecting the local dissipative terms, the effective Hamiltonian reduces to \(H_{iXY}\), given in Eq. (\ref{eq:chargerRT}).

-In this scenario, when the initial battery Hamiltonian is non-interacting, the global operations are shown to be necessary to obtain quantum gain (quadratic scaling of power) which cannot be generated by the classical model \cite{globalcharging}.
-We will first demonstrate that non-Hermitian charging Hamiltonian can produce more power than its Hermitian counterparts of a QB having two lattice sites.
+We will first demonstrate that the non-Hermitian charging Hamiltonian can produce more power than its Hermitian counterparts from a QB having two lattice sites.

-\textbf{Proposition 2.} {\it The maximum power generated of a two-site quantum battery due to the $\mathcal{RT}$-symmetric $XY$ charger with transverse magnetic field is greater than that of the Hermitian $XY$ model provided the strength of the applied magnetic field is small and is strictly less than unity.}
+\begin{proposition} The maximum power stored (\(P^{\mathcal{RT}}_{\max}\)) of a two-site quantum battery due to the $\mathcal{RT}$-symmetric $XY$ charger with transverse magnetic field is greater than that of the Hermitian $XY$ model provided the strength of the applied magnetic field is small and is strictly less than unity. \end{proposition}

-{\it Proof.} To prove it, we compare the cases when the charging is Hermitian, i.e., $\gamma = -i\gamma^\prime$ and when it is non-Hermitian, $\gamma = \gamma^\prime$.
+\begin{proof} To prove it, we compare the cases when the charging is Hermitian, i.e., $\gamma = -i\gamma^\prime$ and when it is non-Hermitian, $\gamma = \gamma^\prime$.
 We take the ground state of the normalized Hamiltonian, \(H^{n-int}_B\), $|\psi(0)\rangle=\frac{1}{2} \left(